gokulmInfy/m2x-particle-core/README.md

 Board Setup
 -----------

-The Spark Core website has a very good [tutorial](http://docs.spark.io/#getting-started) on getting the Spark Core setup and connected to wifi.
+The Particle website has a very good [tutorial](https://docs.particle.io/guide/getting-started/intro/core/) on getting the Particle Core setup and connected to wifi.

 Sensor Setup
 ------------

-Different sensors can be hooked up to a Spark Core board to provide different properties including temperatures, humidity, etc. You can use a breadboard as well as wires to connect different sensors to your Spark Core.
-For a detailed tutorial on connecting different sensors, please refer to the Spark Core [Hackster](http://spark.hackster.io/) page.
+Different sensors can be hooked up to a Particle Core board to provide different properties including temperatures, humidity, etc. You can use a breadboard as well as wires to connect different sensors to your Particle Core.
+For a detailed tutorial on connecting different sensors, please refer to the Particle [Hackster](http://particle.hackster.io/) page.

 Variables used in Examples